-This may sound like an impossible task, but it will be broken down into stages, as Dr Miller and his team initially explore how chemotherapy may unexpectedly activate immune cells in ovarian cancer tumours.
-They will look at why this positive immune cell response might happen in some but not all patients after chemotherapy treatment.
-Finally, the scientists will look at unlocking a person's immune system by exploring new combinations of treatments for ovarian cancer, where chemotherapy and immunotherapy work together to better fight cancer.
+Dr Miller and his team are initially exploring how chemotherapy may unexpectedly activate immune cells in ovarian cancer tumours.
+They are looking at why this positive immune cell response might happen in some but not all patients after chemotherapy treatment.

 However, in primary ovarian cancer, which has not spread beyond the ovaries, less is known about the immune systems response.
 The team in Cambridge will address this lack of knowledge so they can better understand the interplay between immune cells, cancer cells, and chemotherapy.
 Once they understand more, they can begin to look at optimising ovarian cancer treatment.